 Does the IRS Offer Payment Plans for Back Taxes?

 Yes.
-The IRS has short-term (less than 120 days) and long-term plans, mostly involving automatic payments from your checking account or by check, money order or debit/credit card.
+The IRS has short-term (less than 120 days) and long-term payment plans, mostly involving automatic payments from your checking account or by check, money order or debit/credit card.
 Fees apply when paying by card.

 Setup fees may be higher if you apply by phone, mail, or in-person.